+The University of Calgary’s forced-fluoridation marketer Lindsay McLaren is the lead author of a recent (February 2016) “study” comparing dental statistics in children in Calgary and Edmonton.
+The Fluoride Action Network and Trevor Sheldon have written about some of the study’s major problems.
 I could go into more detail, but the failure of the study to demonstrate any causal link is so obvious it seems redundant.
 Instead, I will draw your attention to the contrasting conclusions of McLaren’s own journal article and her statements in the media.

-Measuring the short-term impact of fluoridation secession on dental caries in Grade 2 children using tooth surface indices)
+Measuring the short-term impact of fluoridation cessation on dental caries in Grade 2 children using tooth surface indices

 CONCLUSIONS: Trends observed for primary teeth were consistent with an adverse effect of fluoridation cessation on children’s tooth decay, 2.5–3 years post-cessation.
 Trends for permanent teeth hinted at early indication of an adverse effect.
 It is important that future data collection efforts in the two cities be undertaken, to permit continued monitoring of these trends.Lindsay McLaren et al

-[Note the lack of any claim of having demonstrated a causal link.
+Note the lack of any claim of having demonstrated a causal link.

-University of Calgary website (Study shows tooth decay worsened in Calgary children after fluoride removal: Cumming researcher Lindsay McLaren finds fluoridation is a public health measure worth maintaining)
+Study shows tooth decay worsened in Calgary children after fluoride removal: Cumming researcher Lindsay McLaren finds fluoridation is a public health measure worth maintaining

-“This study points to the conclusion that tooth decay has worsened following removal of fluoride from drinking water, especially in primary teeth, and it will be important to continue monitoring these trends,” says Lindsay McLaren, PhD, the study’s lead author from the University of Calgary’s Cumming School of Medicine and O’Brien Institute for Public Health.
+“This study points to the conclusion that tooth decay has worsened following removal of fluoride from drinking water, especially in primary teeth, and it will be important to continue monitoring these trends,” says Lindsay McLaren, PhD, the study’s lead author from the University of Calgary’s Cumming School of Medicine and O’Brien Institute for Public Health.University of Calgary

 “Our results show that even after a relatively short period of time, we have seen a negative effect of removing fluoride from the drinking water,” said Lindsay McLaren, a public health researcher at the University of Calgary and lead author of the study.Edmonton Journal

 “This study points to the conclusion that tooth decay has worsened following removal of fluoride from drinking water, especially in primary teeth, and it will be important to continue monitoring these trends,” she said.…

 “It’s a statistically significant finding, which means that it’s unlikely to be a random or a chance finding,” said McLaren.CTV News

-The Globe and Mail (Calgary study suggests kids have more cavities without fluoridation of water)
+Calgary study suggests kids have more cavities without fluoridation of water

-“We believe that the reason [the rate of tooth decay] got worse in Calgary than in Edmonton was because fluoridation was stopped,” Lindsay McLaren, a professor and researcher in the department of community health sciences at the University of Calgary, said in an interview.
+“We believe that the reason [the rate of tooth decay] got worse in Calgary than in Edmonton was because fluoridation was stopped,” Lindsay McLaren, a professor and researcher in the department of community health sciences at the University of Calgary, said in an interview.The Globe and Mail